Bubba Shot the Jukebox

 "Bubba Shot the Jukebox" is a song written by Dennis Linde, and recorded by American country music singer Mark Chesnutt.
 It was released in September 1992 as the third single from his album Longnecks & Short Stories.
-It peaked at number 4 on the U.S. Billboard Hot Country Singles & Tracks chart and at number 14 on the Canadian RPM Country Tracks chart.
+It peaked at No. 4 on the U.S. Billboard Hot Country Singles & Tracks chart and at No. 14 on the Canadian RPM Country Tracks chart.

-Content

-The song is an uptempo, in which a man named Bubba shoots a jukebox when he hears a song that makes him cry, which causes a scene.
-Bubba is taken to jail.